Asian stocks sink on German inflation, British tax cuts

 AP Business Writer

-BEIJING (AP) — Asian stocks sank again Friday after German inflation spiked higher, British Prime Minister Liz Truss defended a tax-cut plan that rattled investors and Chinese manufacturing weakened.
+BEIJING (AP) — Asian stocks sank again Friday after German inflation spiked higher, British Prime Minister Liz Truss defended a tax-cut plan that rattled investors and Chinese factory activity weakened.

 Shanghai, Tokyo, Hong Kong and Sydney retreated.
 Oil prices edged lower.